Don't Delete the Kisses: Critical reception

 NME writer Rhian Daly praised the song, saying it is "in short, incredible.
 Its verses are like a continuation of My Love Is Cool's "The Wonderwhy", in that frontwoman Ellie Rowsell softly speaks her words instead of singing them," adding: "To call it cinematic is something of an understatement – this is super wide-screen, the sharpest technicolour, so HD you can almost see their guitar strings sparkling with each note and the air around the drums crunching with each beat.
 Musically, it's unlike anything Wolf Alice have done before.
 It's the very definition of ambitious, a shimmering, golden piece of atmospheric indie that will make you feel like you're drifting 40,000 feet above the clouds, looking down at Earth through a marshmallow patchwork."

 Hey Nineteen stated that the song "is more than whetting our appetites for what is shaping up to be one of the best albums of the year."
 Dork said the song is "obviously great", while noting that it is "a hazy departure from the epic assault of 'Yuk Foo'" Gabriela Gurycz of The Edge wrote: "Wolf Alice haven't lost any of the fragility that made their last album so special.
 The song is sweet if nothing more and is perfect for pining after someone you love on summer evenings."

 Music video

-The song's accompanying music video was uploaded the band's Vevo channel on YouTube on 11 August 2017, and was directed by Sophie Muller.
-The video stars Chelsea Edge and Jack Anderson.
+The song's accompanying music video was uploaded to the band's Vevo channel on YouTube on 11 August 2017, and was directed by Sophie Muller.
+The video stars Chelsea Edge and Jack Anderson as a young couple aboard the London Underground.

+In media

+The song was featured at the end of the first episode of the Netflix series Heartstopper.
+The show's second season featured another Wolf Alice song, The Beach, off their 2021 album Blue Weekend.

+The song was also featured at the end of the eighth and final episode of the Starz limited series Gaslit.

+The song also featured in the first season of the Amazon PRIME TV series Gen V.